-Based on 66 observations in Seymour township, Northumberland county, southeast Ontario, 1999-2003, revised and extended to include 190 sightings from 1999 to 2013, 229 sightings in 1999-2020 (and 246 to 07 September 2023).
+Based on 66 observations in Seymour township, Northumberland county, southeast Ontario, 1999-2003, revised and extended to include 190 sightings from 1999 to 2013, 229 sightings in 1999-2020 (and 264 to 01 September 2024).
 The great blue heron is widespread in the province, and one of the most familiar large waterbirds (Cadman et al., 1987, 2007).

 The earliest and latest sightings of this unmistakable bird over the 25-year span in 1998-2023 were 25 March and 19 November.
 90 percent of sightings are over the six months from May through October.
 This large heron is often seen in a powerful launch, great wings flapping, when he or she is disturbed during hunting along a shallow creek.
 At other times it may be seen motionless, reed-like, waiting for a meal at the vegetated margin of a body of water.
 This heron is occasionally seen flying overhead with powerful, unhurried wing beats, but is most reliably found along the watercourses.
 These include the Trent river itself, including the gorge on the west flank of Ferris Park and the Percy Reach downstream, and along the walk between locks 8 and 9 of the waterway.
 One to three herons would be a normal sighting day, but a rookery with a dozen of these birds was noted near lock 8 in May 2000.
 An early sighting of a pair was made on 28 March 2023, in a tree with 5 big untidy nests, which the birds seemed to be inspecting.
 The location was west of the canal a few hundred metres south of lock 9, so in the same area as the observation in 2000.
 The Crowe Bridge Conservation Area is frequented by this species, as are some of the smaller tributaries, such as Trout Creek.
 The most consistently elevated numbers of sightings were in 2002-2007, and without further analysis of the data the explanation is not obvious.
 One possibility is reduced numbers of sightings along Trout Creek in subsequent years: this could be due to a change in the observers' walking habits, rather than a drop in actual numbers of birds.
-Walking along the creek would often flush a bird wading in the shallow water.
+Walking along the creek will sometimes flush a bird wading in the shallow water, upstream or beside the outer streets of the town.

 This bird is a common migrant and summer resident from late March to late November at Presqu'ile provincial park, roughly 40 km to the south, with extreme sightings on 11 March (1989) and 02 January (1977).
 They have wintered successfully in the Brighton area, but potential feeding sites generally freeze in the area of the Presqu'ile peninsula (LaForest, 1993, pp.43-44).
 In Peterborough county, to the northwest, the great blue heron has mostly been noted from 04 March to 02 October (Sadler, 1983, pp.38,168).
 Most are gone by early October, but a few have tried to overwinter, and been seen in late November, with one remarkable sighting on the Otonabee River on 14 January 1977.